Become a Bright Lights International Teacher

 International Teacher Expectations

-In addition to the general teacher expectations and having previous Bright Lights teaching experience, teachers of the international classes will be expected to:
+In addition to the general teacher expectations and having previous Bright Lights teaching experience, teachers of the international camps will be expected to:

 - Attend four additional meetings: